 As an extrovert, optimist, and a strategic thinker, I tend to be warm and excitable, quickly getting people on my side and exploring their perspectives and motivations.
 I thrive when I’m able to collaborate and ideate with people.
 Myers-Briggs says in their description of my personality type (Campaigner, ENFP), “Much of modern progress stems from incorporating other studies into typically disassociated fields, and no one is better equipped to merge broad interests than talented, energetic and future-minded Campaigners.”

 I grew up outside of Baltimore and lived in the city for a time.
 My wife and I moved to Chattanooga in 2014 in search of new trails to hike—literally and metaphorically.
-As a transplant to the south, I mix my use of “you guys” versus “y’all,” and I still prefer the chill of winter over the summer heat.
+After 2020 rearranged everything in our lives, we found ourselves relocating to Chapel Hill so she could attend a Masters program at Duke to compliment her work in the nutrition field.
+As a transplant to the South, I still prefer the chill of winter over the summer heat.
 I’m the bright-eyed, bushy-bearded dad to two sweet kids.
-My wife is an integrative nutritionist and theologian-in-training.
 We enjoy exploring the outdoors, trying new restaurants, gamifying the mundane, and thinking deeply.
-When I’m not designing, I love to garden, write poems, draw houses, make paintings, and nerd-out about music.
+When I’m not designing, I love to make paintings, garden, write poems, draw houses, and nerd-out about music.

 Like Personality Tests?
 I Took ’em All.